reboot-dev/durable-mcp-python/README.md

 ### Performing a side-effect "at least once"

-Within your tools (and eventually within your prompts and resources too), you can try and perform a side-effect that it is safe to try one or more times until success using `at_least_once`.
+Within your tools (and soon within your prompts and resources too), you can perform a side-effect that is safe to try one or more times until success using `at_least_once`.
 Usually what makes it safe to perform one or more times is that you can somehow do it _idempotently_, e.g., passing an idempotency key as part of an API call.
 Use `at_least_once` for this, for example: